 But moving the files calls for a 3rd party solution.
 One that Anexinet has found useful is BitTitan.

 The first thing to consider is your Dropbox Business environment.
 This provides any number of user accounts.
 You will find these accounts have logon addresses from any number of domains, not just the one associated with your corporate identity.
 You’ll have a management account for the environment, and from there you can create an admin account for the migration.
-See this link at Dropbox for help.

 Next you’ll need a valid account in Office 365 to do the ingestion of the file data.
 BitTitan suggests you use an account with Global Admin permissions.
 Follow the Dropbox to OneDrive for Business guide to go through the steps.

 Once the accounts are set up, create the BitTitan project with all of your source email addresses (Dropbox logons) and destination data.
 From the admin console, you can get an export of the email addresses so there’s no typing to do, or typos to make.
 On several projects, we’ve entered the same data into both the source and destination columns and then used the BitTitan console to change the destination domain to the correct one for the Office 365 logons, where necessary.
 Obviously, you may find the user ID format to be wrong, so some manual effort may be necessary to align sources and destinations.
 To make sure the destination email addresses are correct, the BitTitan console offers a “Check Credentials” function which (rather than check passwords, per-se) checks whether the email addresses are valid at source and destination.
 Of course, you have to make sure the addresses are for the same people.